LadnerJonas/PGdP-Tests-WS21-22/README.md

 ### Important Note:

-As requested by Prof. Dr. Pretschner this repository will get closed after W04H01.
+In the near future, most exercises will contain test parts, like in W03H02.
+Therefore, this repository will only contain tests for the other parts.

 ---
 ## "Legal status"